VISIT FRANKLIN INTRODUCES NEW “MASTERS & MAKERS TRAIL”

 “While most trails you find around the country focus specifically on one product, when visitors make their way around the Masters & Makers Trail they will experience the wide variety of spirits and beers that are handcrafted here in our backyard.”

-Travelers can plan their trip around the Masters & Makers Trail on its listing at here.
+Travelers can plan their trip around the Masters & Makers Trail on its listing here.
 In addition to details about hours, tours, and tasting experiences at each stop visitors will also find suggestions for nearby local restaurants.

 Details about each tour stop, including locations and hours, are below: